Fire destroys mobile home

 “We were sitting in the living room eating pizza and watching TV when we heard a pop,” she said.
 “I looked and the window was glowing like fire.
 It spread in like five minutes.”

 Departments called to aid Boyd VFD included Cottondale, Newark, Briar, Reno and La Junta.
 Wise County’s Medic 3 also responded.
-The Red Cross was called to assist the family.
+The Red Cross was called to assist the family, who rented the home.

+Wise County Assistant Fire Marshal Jeff Doughty said although he hasn’t determined the exact cause of the fire, it appears to be accidental.
+He said one of the home’s occupants was welding on the porch, making yard art, earlier in the evening.

+“They went inside to eat and then noticed there was fire right around the porch, so it could be related to that,” he said.